NMO13/mbot-control/README.md

 References:
 - https://andreas-huppert.de/blogs/2018-03-09_mbot-bluetooth/ Andreas brought me on the right track with his bluetooth code.
-- https://sensboston.github.io/BLEConsole/ Helped me to understand how bluetooth works in general and how it can be used in C#.
+- https://sensboston.github.io/BLEConsole/ Helped me to understand how bluetooth works in general and how it can be encoorporated in C#.